R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Experimental Results

-One shortcoming of deep learning methods is that they tend to have a large model size, which make them difficult to deploy on mobile devices.
-Besides, recent studies indicate a large carbon footprint in the training of deep learning models.
+One shortcoming of deep learning methods is that they tend to have a large model size, which make them difficult to deploy on mobile devices. {Moreover}, recent studies indicate that training deep learning models has a large carbon footprint.
 Along with the environmental impact, expensive GPU resources are needed to successfully train these networks in reasonable time.
-The need to search an environmental friendly green solution to different AI tasks, or green AI \cite{schwartz2019green}, is on the rise.
+The need to search {for} an environmental friendly green solution to different AI tasks, or green AI \cite{schwartz2019green}, is on the rise.
 Although the use of efficiency (training time, model size etc.) as an evaluation criterion along with the usual performance measures was emphasized in \cite{schwartz2019green}, no specific green models were presented.

 R-PointHop offers a green solution in terms of a smaller model size and training time as compared with deep-learning-based methods.
 We trained PointNetLK and DCP methods using the open source codes provided with the default parameters set by authors.
 We compare the training complexity below. \begin{itemize} \item DCP took about 27.7 hours to train using eight NVIDIA Quadro M6000 GPUs. \item PointNetLK took approximately 40 minutes to train one epoch using one GPU while the default training setting is 200 epochs.
-Thus, the total training time was 133.33 hours. \item R-PointHop took only 40 minutes to train all model parameters using our Intel(R) Xeon(R) CPU E5-2620 v3 at 2.40GHz. \end{itemize}
+Thus, the total training time was 133.33 hours. \item R-PointHop took only 40 minutes to train all model parameters using {an} Intel(R) Xeon(R) CPU E5-2620 v3 at 2.40GHz. \end{itemize}

-The inference time of all methods is comparable.
-However, since ICP, Go-ICP, SPA and PointNetLK are iterative methods, their inference time is a function of the iteration number.
-We observe that the required iteration number varies from models to models.
+The inference time of all methods {was} comparable.
+However, since ICP, Go-ICP, SPA, and PointNetLK are iterative methods, their inference time is a function of the iteration number.
+We observe that the required iteration number varies from model to model.

-The model size of R-PointHop is only 200kB as compared with 630kB of PointNetLK and 21.3MB of DCP.
+The model size of R-PointHop is only 200kB compared {to} 630kB {for} PointNetLK and 21.3MB of DCP.
 The use of transformer makes the model size of DCP significantly larger.
 Although the model free methods are most favorable in terms of model sizes and training time, their registration performance is much worse.
 Thus, R-PointHop offers a good balance when all factors are considered.